1,000+ Opportunities

 , Indianapolis, IN 46208

-Based on current listing details, eligibility includes: Indiana community foundations that have satisfactorily participated in previous GIFT phases or received special authorization from Lilly Endowment.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Indiana community foundations that have satisfactorily participated in previous GIFT phases or received special authorization from Lilly Endowment.
+Confirm the full requirements in the official notice before applying.

 National Clergy Renewal Program is a grant from Lilly Endowment Inc. that funds intentional periods of renewal and reflection for Christian pastors, allowing them to step away from the persistent obligations of daily ministry.
 Administered through Christian Theological Seminary, the program is designed for congregations and pastors who share a strong, trusting relationship and are committed to continued ministry together.
 Renewal periods are not vacations but structured times for exploration and spiritual refreshment aimed at renewing enthusiasm and creativity for congregational leadership.
 Awards range from $15,000 to $60,000.
 Eligible applicants are Christian congregations in all 50 U.S. states except Indiana, and Puerto Rico.